Why Mallorca's New Fast-Track Procedure Against Illegal Holiday Rentals Is Only a Beginning

 Limiting the duration of proceedings is the right signal: if inspections take months instead of years, the status quo remains unacceptably long for neighbours and market participants.
 Still: an order after six to ten months is not a cure-all.
 Many cases drag on not because of bureaucratic slowness but because of personnel and technical-organizational bottlenecks.
 Authorities must check whether the reported accommodation really lacks a licence, whether legal exceptions apply, and document this bindingly — that takes time.

 There is also a practical problem: linking a local administrative act with worldwide listings is technically possible but laborious.
 Platforms react at different speeds, and simply removing a listing does not stop automatic reposting via third-party accounts or other portals.
-Without a technical interface, mandatory reporting channels and sanctions for platform operators, the measure remains half effective.
+Without a technical interface, mandatory reporting channels and sanctions for platform operators, the measure remains half effective, as other regions have demonstrated in Madrid draws the line: Stricter rules for holiday rentals — and what Mallorca must do now.

 What is often missing from the public debate